 There is also a large painting of the local Town Cryer, Alan Wyatt adoring one of the upstairs walls.

 This is an underground chamber that shows the remains of defences and the Eastgate of the city.
-This dates back to when Gloucester was founded as a Roman fortress in around AD 68.
+This dates back to when Gloucester was a Roman fortress in around AD 68.
 The chamber includes Roman remains, including the base of a 13th-century tower and the Tudor ‘horse-pool’.
-Historically, this is where wagons and livestock were washed before market.
+Historically, this is where wagons and they washed livestock before market.

-A large section of the Eastgate Viewing Chamber can be viewed through the windows.
-The chamber is located in the floor outside Boots on Eastgate Street.
+Visitors can view a large section of the Eastgate Viewing Chamber through the windows.
+The chamber is in the floor outside Boots on Eastgate Street.

-The museum has a cafe that serves hot and cold drinks as well as light bites including delicious cakes.
+The museum has a cafe that serves hot and cold drinks and light bites, including delicious cakes.
 The cafe also has gifts for sale as a keepsake from your visit.

 Admission to The Museum of Gloucester is FREE for the general exhibits.
 However, some special exhibitions may incur an extra charge for visitors.
-Currently, due to COVID restrictions, new procedures are in place.
-All visitors are required to book visits on the Internet in advance. to help with social distancing.
+Currently, because of COVID restrictions, new procedures are in place.
+They require all visitors to book visits on the Internet in advance.
+To help with social distancing.

-The museum is located on Brunswick Road in Gloucester city centre.
-This is right next door to the library also not far from the Boots shop.
-The postcode is GL1 1HP for those using a navigation aid such as a satnav to find the attraction.
+The museum is on Brunswick Road in Gloucester city centre.
+This is right next door to the library, also close to the Boots shop.
+The postcode is GL1 1HP for those using a navigation aid such as a sat nav to find the attraction.